Key Takeaways

 Coping Strategies and Self-Care

 A sincere and insightful approach to mental health is the first step towards people reaching their full potential while dealing with quiet BPD.
 Sharing emotional distress is advisable, especially if the person has a tendency towards self-harm.
-Reaching out to reliable relatives or friends is beneficial in times of overwhelming emotional struggle.
+Reaching out to reliable relatives or friends is beneficial during periods of overwhelming emotional distress.

 Taking care of one’s physical well-being is an essential part of self-care for people dealing with internalised emotions and stress due to quiet BPD.
-Therefore, you should prioritise healthy habits like maintaining a nutritious diet, engaging in regular physical activities, and getting quality sleep.
-Attending regular appointments with a therapist is a vital part of overcoming the most challenging aspects of high-functioning borderline personality disorder, reaching for more mental health resources.
+Therefore, you should prioritise healthy habits such as maintaining a nutritious diet, engaging in regular physical activity, and obtaining adequate sleep.
+Attending regular appointments with a therapist is a vital part of overcoming the most challenging aspects of high-functioning borderline personality disorder and reaching for more mental health resources.

 ⇒ Read more about the mental health support Leaf Complex Care can offer.